davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 temperature dependence of the olivine barometer, we jointly solve temperature and pressure by iteratively optimizing to a common solution for each set of microprobe measurments.
-This yields a set of independent, internally consistent depth and temperature measurements for each sample corresponding to individual pairs of microprobe measurements.
+This yields a set of separate internally consistent depth and temperature measurements for each sample corresponding to individual pairs of microprobe measurements.
 In @fig:depth, we show the full pressure--temperature error space for each